WELCOME TO

 This resulted in the relocation of 1,281 graves and displacement of 650 families, many of whose ancestors had helped settle this area of the state and called this area home for generations.

-Our 2024 season will open in mid-May!
-Click on JOIN US to become a Friend of The Museum.
-As a thank you for your $25 donation, you will receive an annual pass for you and your family!
+JOIN US to become a Friend of The Museum for your $25 donation to receive an Annual Pass for you and your family.

 Experience the story of Old Butler